 Sure, there are fantastic rides within the larger park already, but Disneyland’s Star Wars: Galaxy’s Edge is a whole other world—literally.
 The immersive new section brings the Star Wars universe to life with a new planet—Batuu—transporting you to it with a whopping 14 acres of immersive, painfully detailed terrain.
-You’ll need a reservation if you’re visiting before June 24, but if you didn’t snag one, look at it this way: You’ve just got more time to plan your trip.
 Here’s our guide to all things Galaxy’s Edge, so you can make the most of your Disneyland visit.

 Is Star Wars: Galaxy’s Edge an entirely separate theme park?